 Work paint up from thin to thick, especially when using slow-drying paints.
 It's impossible to work on top of heavy, wet paint.
 In the same way, work up to highlights, adding the brightest (and usually heavier) paint at the end.
-Have a roll of kitchen towel to hand to clean brushes and remove any excess paint if you make a mistake.
+Have a roll of kitchen towel to hand to clean brushes and remove any excess paint.

 Brushes come in a number of shapes and with different fibre types, all of which give very different results.
 The key is to try all of them as you paint.
-The most versatile are synthetic/sable mix – these brushes can be used with most of the different paint types.
+The most versatile are a synthetic/sable mix – these brushes can be used with most of the different paint types.
 Brushes come in flat and round types and it pays to have a selection of both.
-Check out our guide to picking the right brush here.
+Check out our guide to picking the right brush to learn more.

 I work with a range of brushes.
 For most of the early work I use larger, flatter and broader brushes.
 A filbert is a good general brush for blocking in form and paint.
 It has a dual nature, combining aspects of flat and round brushes so it can cover detail as well as larger areas.
 I tend to use smaller brushes only at the end of the painting process.

 03. Building up texture